Austria at the FIFA World Cup

 This is a record of Austria's results at the FIFA World Cup.
-Austria has played at seven World Cup finals tournaments, most recently in 1998.
+Austria has qualified on eight occasions, most recently in 2026.
 They also qualified for the tournament in 1938, but withdrew after the annexation of Austria by the Third Reich, with some of its team members joining the German team.

 Summary

 1930 World Cup in Uruguay

 The first edition of the FIFA World Cup in Uruguay was the only one without qualifiers.
 However, the Austrian Football Association chose not to participate.

 1934 World Cup in Italy

 After defeating France and Hungary on their way into the semi-finals, the strong Austrian squad lost 0–1 to hosts and eventual champions Italy.
-In the Third Place Match against Germany, Austria conceded a goal after 25 seconds by Ernst Lehner - the fastest goal in World Cup history until 1962.
+In the match for third place against Germany, Austria conceded a goal after 25 seconds by Ernst Lehner - the fastest goal in World Cup history until 1962.

 1938 World Cup in France

 After qualifying by defeating Latvia in the qualifiers, Austria was drawn against Sweden in the first round.
 However, after the Anschluss in March 1938, the Austrian Football Association was incorporated into the German system.
 Nine Austrian players were called up for the Germany national squad instead.
 After being fielded in the opening match against Switzerland, Willibald Schmaus and goalkeeper Rudolf Raftl were the first players ever to represent two different nations at the FIFA World Cup.
 The match ended 1-1.
-In the decisive rematch, Austrian striker Wilfried Hahnemann scored the opening goal, but the final score was 2-4 and Germany eliminated from the tournament.
+In the decisive rematch, Austrian striker Wilhelm Hahnemann scored the opening goal, but the final score was 2-4 and Germany eliminated from the tournament.